Crosstalk Insensitive Trapped-Ion Entanglement through Coupling Matrix Engineering: Abstract

 \section{Abstract}

-Control crosstalk due to imperfect optical addressing in trapped-ion entangling gates results in unwanted entanglement between the target ions and their neighbors.
-These errors are highly non-local, making them particularly difficult to correct using error correcting codes.
-We introduce a method to design entangling gates that are insensitive to optical crosstalk by controlling the excitation of the ions' motional modes to engineer an effective qubit-qubit coupling matrix that entirely excludes crosstalk-affected ions from the entangling operation.
-This method requires no knowledge of the crosstalk level and relies only on optimization of the laser pulse, avoiding the need to modify the optical setup or use additional gate operations.
-We experimentally demonstrate the method on a three-ion string by performing an entangling gate that is completely insensitive to optical crosstalk.
+Optical crosstalk due to imperfect addressing in trapped-ion entangling gates generates unwanted non-local entanglement between target ions and their neighbors that is difficult to mitigate using standard quantum error correction.
+We present a method to design entangling operations that are inherently insensitive to crosstalk by engineering the effective qubit coupling matrix.
+By controlling the geometric phases generated in the motional modes of the ion string, we construct a coupling matrix that selectively excludes crosstalk-affected neighbor ions from the entangling operation.
+This approach requires no knowledge of the amount of crosstalk present and avoids the need for additional gate operations or modifications to the optical setup.
+We numerically demonstrate the construction of crosstalk-insensitive entangling pulses for target ion pairs within an equispaced 20-ion string and provide experimental validation of crosstalk-insensitive entanglement in a three-ion string.